IgniteUI/igniteui-docfx/en/components/calendar.md

 ])];
 ```

 The `DateRangeType` is used to specify the range that is going to be disabled.
 For example, `DateRangeType.Between` will disable the dates between two specific dates in Array.
-Code snipped above.
+Code snippet above.
 Check the API table below for all available `DateRangeType` values.

 This feature is covering the situations when we may need to restrict some dates to be selectable and focusable.